Conflict thesis

 The conflict thesis is a historiographical approach in the history of science that originated in the 19th century with John William Draper and Andrew Dickson White.
 It maintains that there is an intrinsic intellectual conflict between religion and science, and that it inevitably leads to hostility.
 The consensus among historians of science is that the thesis has long been discredited, which explains the rejection of the thesis by contemporary scholars.
 Into the 21st century, historians of science widely accept a complexity thesis.
+The lack of engagement with the advancements in the history of science perpetuates belief in the thesis.